tromgy/npm-tree/README.md

 It can be used either as a command-line utility, or as a pure online solution, available at [https://npm-tree.netlify.app](http://npm-tree.netlify.app).

+### Pre-requisites

+Requires version of Node 12 or newer and npm 6 or newer.
+Tested with Node versions 12.18.0 and 14.15.5, npm versions 6.14.4 and 7.6.1

 ### Command line

 To run it as a command-line tool you can install it globally: